ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 ## Task definition:

-Given a query, identify relevant statutes.

-**Each query,** is a short description of a legal situation
+The task of statute retrieval aims to identify the relevant statutes (i.e., candidate document) given a short description of a legal situation (i.e., query).

-**Each candidate document**, is a statute (Section of Act) from Indian law.

-Therefore, our corpus is a set of statuse that act as candidate document.
-There is in total 2,914 statutes as our

-There is a set of 197 statutes (Sections of Acts) from Indian law which build our document collection corpus.

-, that are relevant to some of the queries.
-The title and description of these statutes are provided.
-For each query, the task is to identify the most relevant statutes (from among the 197 statutes).
+Our corpus is a set of 2,914 statutes, and out of them, there are 197 satutes that are relevant to at least one or more queries.
+Each statute (candidate document) contain a title and description.

 ## Motivation
 In countries following the Common Law system (e.g., India, UK, Canada, Australia, and many others), there are two primary sources of law